 You are permitted to roll over only one distribution from an IRA (Traditional, Roth, or SIMPLE) in a 12-month period, regardless of the number of IRAs you own.
 A distribution may be rolled over to the same IRA or to another IRA that is eligible to receive the rollover.
-For more information on rollover limitations, you may obtain IRS Publication 590-B, Distributions from Individual
+For more information on rollover limitations, you may obtain IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS or refer to the IRS website at www.irs.gov.

-- Retirement Arrangements (IRAs), from the IRS or refer to the IRS website at www.irs.gov. - 6.
-Traditional IRA-to-Employer-Sponsored Retirement Plan Rollovers.
+- 6. Traditional IRA-to-Employer-Sponsored Retirement Plan Rollovers.
 You may roll over, directly or indirectly, any taxable eligible rollover distribution from an IRA to your qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) eligible governmental deferred compensation plan as long as the employer-sponsored retirement plan accepts such rollover contributions. - 7.
 Traditional IRA-to-Roth IRA Conversions.
 If you convert to a Roth IRA, the amount of the conversion from your Traditional IRA to your Roth IRA will be treated as a distribution for income tax purposes, and is includible in your gross income (except for any nondeductible contributions).
 Although the conversion amount generally is included in income, the 10 percent early distribution penalty tax will not apply to conversions from a Traditional IRA to a Roth IRA, regardless of whether you qualify for any exceptions to the 10 percent penalty tax.
 If you are required to take a required minimum distribution for the year, you must remove your required minimum distribution before converting your Traditional IRA. - 8.
 Qualified HSA Funding Distribution.
 If you are eligible to contribute to a health savings account (HSA), you may be eligible to take a one-time tax-free qualified HSA funding distribution from your IRA and directly deposit it to your HSA.
 The amount of the qualified HSA funding distribution may not exceed the maximum HSA contribution limit in effect for the type of high deductible health plan coverage (i.e., single or family coverage) that you have at the time of the deposit, and counts toward your HSA contribution limit for that year.
-For further detailed information, you may wish to obtain IRS Publication 969, Health Savings Accounts and Other Tax-Favored Health Plans. - 9.
-Rollovers of Settlement Payments From Bankrupt Airlines.
-If you are a qualified airline employee who has received a qualified airline settlement payment from a commercial airline carrier under the approval of an order of a federal bankruptcy court, you are allowed to roll over up to 90 percent of the proceeds into your Traditional IRA within 180 days after receipt of such amount, or by a later date if extended by federal law.
-If you make such a rollover contribution, you may exclude the amount rolled over from your gross income in the taxable year in which the airline settlement payment was paid to you.
-For further detailed information and effective dates you may obtain IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), from the IRS or refer to the IRS website at www.irs.gov. - 10.
-Rollovers of Exxon Valdez Settlement Payments.
-If you receive a qualified settlement payment from Exxon Valdez litigation, you may roll over the amount of the settlement, up to \$100,000, reduced by the amount of any qualified Exxon Valdez settlement income previously contributed to a Traditional or Roth IRA or eligible retirement plan in prior taxable years.
-You will have until your tax return due date (not including extensions) for the year in which the qualified settlement income is received to make the rollover contribution.
-To obtain more information on this type of rollover, you may wish to visit the IRS website at www.irs.gov. - 11.
-Rollover of IRS Levy.
-If you receive a refund of eligible retirement plan assets that had been wrongfully levied, you may roll over the amount returned up until your tax return due date (not including extensions) for the year in which the money was returned.
+For further detailed information, you may wish to obtain IRS Publication 969, Health Savings Accounts and Other Tax-Favored Health Plans.

+- 9. Rollover of IRS Levy.
+If you receive a refund of eligible retirement plan assets that had been wrongfully levied, you may roll over the amount returned up until your tax return due date (not including extensions) for the year in which the money was returned. - 10.
+Written Election.
+At the time you make a rollover to an IRA, you must designate in writing to the custodian your election to treat that contribution as a rollover.
+Once made, the rollover election is irrevocable.